Inspired to be a better person

-I would recommend volunteering at Bobbi Bear to anyone who really wants to do something for someone else who has been through a very traumatic experience.
-It’s a unique opportunity to provide care, to understand and to learn from the hard work of the staff at the centre.
+I would recommend volunteering at Bobbi Bear to anyone who really wants to do something for someone who has been through a very traumatic experience.
+It’s a unique opportunity to provide care, to understand, and to learn from the hard work of the staff at the centre.

 Can you name the most impactful moment of your volunteering experience?

-There are so many moments that come to mind but the most impressive aspect of my stay at Bobbi Bear was the chance to experience the passion Jackie and Eureka have for helping other human beings in need who come knocking at the door.
-They literally dedicate their lives to helping these people and witnessing that has greatly inspired me to do more for the people around me.
+There are so many moments that come to mind but the most impressive aspect of my stay at Bobbi Bear was the chance to experience the passion Jackie and Eureka have for helping other human beings in need.
+They literally dedicate their lives to helping these people, and witnessing that has greatly inspired me to do more for the people around me.
 This is particularly impressive given how the odds are stacked against them by a very corrupt legal system, a deficient provision of healthcare and the general backdrop of misery which they work to eradicate, one small victory at a time.